 •Topography – A flat site will be easier to survey than a steep site, therefore costing less.

-•Documentation – The more documentation that a client can provide will lower the cost, as less time may be needed to
+•Documentation – The more documentation that a client can provide can help the surveyor to complete his research faster which may lower the cost, as less time may be needed to conduct research.

 A typical Boundary Survey can cost from several hundred dollars to many thousand based upon the above factors.